argoproj/argo-events/docs/setup/resource.md

               command: [cowsay]
               args: ["hello world"]

-6. Create `my-wokflow` and wait for the workflow to complete.

-        kubectl -n argo-events create my-worflow.yaml

-5. Once the `my-workflow` completes, the sensor will trigger the workflow.
+6. Once the `my-workflow` is created, the sensor will trigger the workflow.
 Run `argo list` to list the triggered workflow.

 ## Troubleshoot
 Please read the [FAQ](https://argoproj.github.io/argo-events/faq/).